 This plan meets the requirements established in a condition of approval for MMC’s East Tower expansion project approved by the City of Portland Planning Board on March 27, 2018.

-Once approved by the City, this plan will be presented by MMC to the Neighborhood Advisory Council.
+Once approved by the City, this plan will be presented by MMC to the Neighborhood Advisory Committee.

 Appendix